 These sessions help to improve your muscular efficiency and will make climbing feel easier.

 High-intensity interval training (HIIT) has been shown to boost endurance, increase calorie burn and improve cardiovascular fitness.
-During the intervals you have to work very hard – it needs 100% effort – but the intervals are very short.
-After a good ten-minute warm-up, spend five minutes alternating between 30-seconds’ all-out effort and 30-seconds’ recovery.
+During the intervals you have to work very hard – it needs 100 per cent effort – but the intervals are very short.
+After a good 10-minute warm-up, spend five minutes alternating between 30-seconds’ all-out effort and 30-seconds’ recovery.
 Pedal easily for five minutes and then repeat.